KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 * Test Summary Reports

 # 11.0 RISKS/ASSUMPTIONS
-If we do not meet deadlines there will have to be a increase in work to get back on track with the deadline .
+If we do not meet deadlines there will have to be a increase in work to get back on track with the deadline.
 Unit testing and System and Integration Testing needs to be finished on time or else it will hold up the rest of the tests phases.
 If these are held up the required time will not be met.

 # 12.0 TOOLS
 ### Automation tools